Preguntas fecuentes (PF)

 nematop® nematodes (Heterorhabditis bacteriophora) need a soil temperature of 12°C for at least 4 hours on the day of application to achieve their full effect.
 These processes slow down if it gets cooler.

 The temperature fluctuates widely during spring and autumn.
-If the soil temperatures in April and October are below this 12°C threshold, e.g. above 12 °C for 2 hours and above 8°C for 2 hours on the day of application, we recommend using the combined product.
+If the soil temperatures in April and October are below this 12°C threshold (but above 8°C for 2 hours on the day of application), we recommend using the combined product nematop® cool.

 Why is this?
 The additional nematode species Steinernema feltiae ensures the nematodes are effective at low temperatures.
 This is achieved thanks to their much higher mobility at soil temperatures as low as of 8 °C.